coconiox2/OMP-DGHV/README.md

 This work was also inspired by "Flattening NTRU for Evaluation Key Free Homomorphic Encryption", by Doroz and Sunar, which can be found at https://eprint.iacr.org/2016/315.pdf.

+Unfortunately, this proposal does suffer from the same impractically issues as does the original DGHV scheme, namely a very big size of the public key.
+Althought the flat-DGHV is slower than original DGHV, it enhance the maximum multiplication depth of an evaluated circuit.
+At the same time, one of the improvements this hybrid scheme brings is lack of ciphertext expansion.
+After every operation (multiplication or addition), the ciphertext is reduced modulo $x_0$, as indicated in paper https://eprint.iacr.org/2013/340.pdf, Apendix C.2 Approximate GCD, pag.
+25 and so, the ciphertext has a constant size : a matrix l x l , where  $l = log x_0 + 1$.

+We DO NOT RECOMMEND the use of this code as it it might contain many security problems, due to poor understanding of homomorphic encryption building blocks or due to bad programming.

 System requirements :

 1. [NTL](http://www.shoup.net/ntl/): A Library for doing Number Theory 9.5.0 (requires C++11) NOTE: to avoid random crashes compile it running